KANG-BIOINFO/ToppCellPy/README.md

 # ToppCell in Python
 ToppCell (https://toppcell.cchmc.org/) is a web portal designed for biologists and bioinformaticians to explore single-cell RNA-seq data swiftly in the era of single cell and high throughput sequencing.
+The highlight is that it allows users to conduct differential expression analysis for super complicated biological metadata of single-cell analysis.
 See [Jin et al. 2021](https://www.sciencedirect.com/science/article/pii/S258900422101083X) for more details.
 This python version is still in development and your suggestions for improvement are really appreciated.

 ### Main functions
-- Creation of cell-label-based hierarchical gene modules with most significant signatures for single-cell data.
+- Conduct differential expression analysis for super complicated biological metadata of single-cell analysis
-- Visualization of gene modules in comprehensive way.
+- Visualization of results (gene modules) in hierarchical and comprehensive way.
 - Large scale gene enrichment analysis supported by ToppGene.
 - ToppCluster-based comparable gene enrichment analysis.